What is the IIB?

 Procedure of becoming a member of the Bank is defined by the Article XXI of the Agreement.

-Those wishing to join the Bank in accordance with Article 1 of the Agreement may file an official application with the Bank's Council indicating that they share the aims and principles of the Bank's activities and accept all the obligations arising from the Agreement and Statutes of the Bank.
+Those wishing to join the Bank in accordance with Article 1 of the Agreement may file an official application with the Bank's Board of governors indicating that they share the aims and principles of the Bank's activities and accept all the obligations arising from the Agreement and Statutes of the Bank.

-New members are accepted by the Council's resolution.
+New members are accepted by the Board of governors' resolution.